rich-iannone/sweet-data/README.md

 </div>

 Sweet is a speedy and fun terminal-based data manipulation tool that transforms how you work with tabular data.
-With its intuitive interface and real-time feedback, you can quickly explore, transform, and manipulate data using interactive Polars expressions.
+With its intuitive interface and real-time feedback, you can quickly explore, sort, and make changes to your data.
+Plus you can do more advanced things like transforming data using interactive Polars expressions.

-Whether you're a data scientist, data engineer, or analyst, Sweet helps you bridge the gap between spreadsheet-like exploration and code-based data workflows.
+Sweet is for data scientists, engineers, and developers who want to explore and edit tabular data interactively.
+And they can do it right in their terminal or IDE, without leaving their coding workflow.

 ## See Sweet in Action

 ### Loading Data and Making Changes

 ![Sweet: Loading data and editing values](sweet-open-load-data-change-values.gif)

 ### Modifying Rows and Columns

 ![Sweet: Modifying rows and columns](sweet-modify-rows-and-columns.gif)

 ### Working with Column Types and Saving

 ![Sweet: Changing column types and saving data](change-column-type-save-data.gif)

 ### Polars Data Manipulation

 ![Sweet: Loading data and modifying with Polars](load-data-modify-with-polars.gif)

 ### Copy-Paste from Web Sources

 ![Sweet: Copy-paste data from Wikipedia](copy-paste-from-wikipedia.gif)

 ## Getting Started in 30 Seconds